When doing any sort of tensor/array computation in python (via numpy,

 1ScalarType = TypeVar("ScalarType", bound=np.generic, covariant=True)2Shape = TypeVarTuple("Shape")34if TYPE_CHECKING or sys.version_info >= (3, 9):5 _DType = np.dtype[ScalarType]6 NDArray = np.ndarray[*Shape, np.dtype[ScalarType]]7else:8 _DType = _GenericAlias(np.dtype, (ScalarType,))9 NDArray = _GenericAlias(np.ndarray, (Any, _DType))

-Doing so allows us to fill in a Tuple
+Doing so allows us to fill in a Tuple based type (indicating shape) in an

-type.
-And shape typing with Tuple
+NDArray alongside a dtype type.
+And shape typing with Tuple's enables us

 define function overloads which describe to a type checker the possible ways a

-function can change the shape of an NDArray
+function can change the shape of an NDArray.

 Let's look at an example of using these concepts to type a wrapper function

-example with an intentional
+for np.random.standard_normal from our Linear example with an intentional

 type error: